acui51/ali-project/README.md

-UPDATE: New Applied Learning Iniative is in the works!
+UPDATE: New Applied Learning Initiative is in the works!

-Applied Learning Iniative
+Applied Learning Initiative